Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check your progress while you are using this medicine.
+It is very important that your doctor check your progress while you are using this medicine, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood tests may be needed to check for unwanted effects.

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.